fahdi/pf-php/README.md

 Terminal for php cli

-# Methodology
+# Underatanding/ Methodology

-- Regular OOP based PHP
+- Regular OOP based PHP is used for creating the API.
+- I have kept the testing simple.
 - The boarding passes/cards have this follwing common info so a genric pass consists of:
 	- Departure Location
 	- Arrival Location
 	- Seat #
-- A train, plane, airport, aiport bus or any other terminal boarding passes have one additional info that is the repective train #, flight #, bus # etc
+- A train, plane, airport, aiport bus or any other terminal boarding passes have additional info that is the repective train #, flight #, bus #, terminal #, Gate # etc. This means is one super object for the boarding pass and for the bus, plane, train, airport bus etc, there is additional info with the respetive detail.
-- There is one super object boprading pass and for the bus, plane, train, airport bus etc, there is additional info with the respetive number info.
-This makes that info to be addiotional to a boarding pass class.
-This makes me able to make a class and use DRY principle
+- Since there is extra info pertaining to each class, on top of a boarding pass class, this enables me to make a base class and use DRY principle to inherit other kinds of passes from it.
--
+- After creating the respective classes, each class can be used to create a boparding bass of certain type all inheriting from the base class.